narcisoyu/Institutional-and-news-media-tweet-dataset-for-COVID-19-social-science-research/README.md

 First data collection at March 12, 2020 (updated on my PC every week).
 This means the first time I collect the most recent 3200 tweets (official limits) of all the target accounts, then update weekly.

+##V1.5:
+update data from April 30 to May 6

 ##V1.4:
 update data from April 23 to April 29.
 * Attention: During 0423-0429 `@BrazilGovNews` tweeted 0 message